MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/arm-managementgroups-readme.md

 ### ManagementGroupsAPI

-`ManagementGroupsAPI` is the primary interface for developers using the Azure Service client library.
-Explore the methods on this client object to understand the different features of the Azure Service service that you can access.
+`ManagementGroupsAPI` is the primary interface for developers using the Azure ManagementGroupsApi client library.
+Explore the methods on this client object to understand the different features of the Azure ManagementGroupsApi service that you can access.

 ## Troubleshooting